bal-sm/repo-for-learning/systems/programming/python_pytest/_unorganized/assertions_about_expected_exceptions.md

 # Assertions about expected exceptions - Mahmuda's version

+Mine:
+> of "How to write and report assertions in tests" [1].

 In order to write assertions about raised exceptions, you can use:

 ---